 Consider a hypothetical situation, where you have got a lovely garden and the flowers are in full bloom.
 Your kids are having a great time enjoying their summer vacations, playing with the dog in the garden.
 The entire view is mesmerizing, and you do not want to miss out on it, as nothing could be more soothing and relaxing for your mind.
 At the same time, you get to keep an eye on your little ones.

 The openness percentages of solar shades depend on the tightness of the weaves in their construction.
-A low openness percentage means the fabric is tightly woven, while a high openness percentage indicates a looser weave.
+A low openness percentage means the fabric is tightly woven and is much closer to a privacy shade, while a high openness percentage indicates a looser weave.

 Blackout Solar Shades (Openness Percentage: 0%)